ai-zac/cs50w-project3/README.md

 - [x] Clean the code >:(
 - [x] Add some FrontEnd, *lazy programmer*
 - [x] Deploy >:D
+- [ ] Upgrade README, explain the project

 And that is... actually.